Protect Free Speech

 In a free society, everyone should have the freedom to share their deeply held beliefs without fear of censorship.

-The former Finnish Minister of the Interior is facing four police investigations for voicing her beliefs publicly
+The former Finnish Minister of the Interior is facing three criminal charges for voicing her beliefs publicly

-In Finland, a major free speech case has developed over the last couple of months.
-Former Minister of the Interior and Member of the Finnish Parliament Päivi Räsänen is facing four police investigations.
+In Finland, the Former Minister of the Interior and Member of the Finnish Parliament Päivi Räsänen is facing three criminal charges.
 Her alleged crime: She publicly voiced her deeply held beliefs.

-The first police investigation focused on a tweet she posted on June 2019.
-Being the wife of a Finnish Lutheran pastor, she addressed the leadership of her church and questioned its official sponsorship of the LGBT event 'Pride 2019', accompanied by an image of a bible text.
+Police investigations against Räsänen started in June 2019.
+As an active member of the Finnish Lutheran church, she addressed the leadership of her church and questioned its official sponsorship of the LGBT event 'Pride 2019', accompanied by an image of a bible text.
 A lengthy police interview in November 2019 followed.

-On 2 March, Räsänen, was summoned a second time.
+On 2 March 2020, Räsänen, was summoned a second time.
 She wrote a pamphlet over 16 years ago on human sexuality for a Christian foundation.
 For this publication, the police interrogated her again for several hours.
-On 5 March, she was informed that she will face two additional investigations, an interview on a television program in 2018 regarding her personal beliefs on marriage and sexuality, and a conversation on a radio show in 2019, where she was asked about “What would Jesus think about homosexuals?”
+On 5 March 2020, she was informed that she would face two additional investigations, an interview on a television program in 2018 regarding her personal beliefs on marriage and sexuality, and a conversation on a TV show in 2019, where she was asked about “What would Jesus think about homosexuals?”

 Download and Share on Social Media

 How A Bible-Based Tweet Led To A Criminal Investigation

 Are people holding public office allowed to express their deeply held beliefs?
 As a Christian and a democratically elected member of the Finnish Parliament, I never thought I would face a criminal investigation for sharing what I believe.